 - Continuous Authentication: Assesses a user’s behavior to authenticate the identity of the logged in user in cases wherein logged in users forget to logout.
 Such a system can also use cognitive factors such as eye hand coordination, applicative behavioral patterns, usage preferences, device interaction patterns, physiological factors such as left, right handedness, press size, hand tremors, etc. and contextual information such as transaction, navigation, and device patterns to determine legitimate or fraudulent usage of the application.

 - Fraud Prevention: Can perform real time detection of criminal behavior, malware, Remote Access Tools (RAT), aggregators, robotic activity, social engineering attacks, etc. that are not recognized by traditional fraud prevention methods.
 Based on the aforementioned criteria, machine learning can analyze the user’s behavior and provide him a risk score.

-Decision Intelligence can also be used to reduce credit card frauds.
-As a user makes a purchase, deep learning models can be used to determine whether the type of purchase, time, location, purchase cost along with an array of other data points such as IP address, device ID, email, phone number, etc. are in line with client’s previous transactions.
+Decision Intelligence can also be used to reduce credit card fraud.
+As a user makes a purchase, deep learning models can be used to determine whether the type of purchase, time, location, and purchase cost along with an array of other data points such as IP address, device ID, email, phone number, etc. are in line with client’s previous transactions.
 Such an application can also check merchants’ system to confirm whether the customer or system is assigned a risk score.
-In absence of a pattern that is consistent with fraud, the system can approve the transaction.
+In the absence of a pattern that is consistent with fraud, the system can approve the transaction.